Skin Care for Dry Skin

 Don’t skip moisturizer

 Even if your skin produces excess oil or sebum, that doesn’t mean it’s hydrated.
 This is why moisturizing should still be a part of your skin care routine even if you suffer from oily skin.
+Also, please note that when the skin is not well hydrated, it produces more sebum or oil to compensate.

 Pick the right cleanser